 Small quantities of mackerel are also landed as accidential by catch by Sardine ring netters.
 They are limited to a maximum of 15% mackerel.

 A small fleet of day boats from Mevagissey fish for mackerel with gill nets.
 They switch to gill nets when the water is murky and handlines cease to work well.
+Due to risks of cetacean by catch in gill nets the gill net scores were reduced in 2022 affecting the overall rating of net caught mackerel.

 Fresh mackerel on a bed of juicy tomatoes and quinoa salad.